Dan Wicklum

-Dan Wicklum (born February 28, 1965 in Edmonton, Alberta) is a Canadian businessman and former football player.
+Dan Wicklum (born February 28, 1965) is a Canadian businessman and former football player.
 He is currently CEO of The Transition Accelerator.
 He was CEO of Canada's Oil Sands Innovation Alliance for seven years, was executive director of the Canadian Forest Innovation Council, and has been a senior manager at Environment and Climate Change Canada and Natural Resources Canada.

 His initial career was football, as a linebacker for the Calgary Stampeders and the Winnipeg Blue Bombers in the Canadian Football League (CFL).

 Wicklum has a PhD from the University of Montana, an MSc.
 From the University of Calgary and a BSc. from the University of Guelph.

 Early life

 Wicklum was raised in Perth, Ontario, in the Ottawa Valley, and attended St. John's Separate School and Perth and District Collegiate Institute.
 He played football with the Ottawa Sooners of the Canadian Junior Football League.
 After high school graduation, he entered the University of Guelph and received a B.S. in biology in 1990.
 He played football with the Guelph Gryphons winning the Vanier Cup in 1984 and named an OUAA All-Star in 1987, setting the Guelph record with 119 total tackles in the season.
 In 2002, Wicklum was named to the Guelph's Athletics hall of fame.